bradleypaul/cookbook/backend/README.md

 # Recipes Backend
-## Cookbook project that stores recipes I have collected.
+## Cookbook backend for recipes I have collected

+Built with FlaskRESTful and SQLAlchemy

+Werkzeug for password hashing